echamudi/web-design-scraper/README.md

 # Smart Web Design Scraper

-[⏳WIP - 🧪Experimental] Extract web design data from a web page.
+Extract web design data from a web page.

 A prototype implementation of the following paper: